Abner (name)

-Abner is both a surname and a given name.
+Abner is a given name and a surname of Hebrew origin.
+It is the name of Abner (Hebrew: אַבְנֵר ʾAḇnēr, "father of lamp/light") from the Bible (Book of Samuel), first cousin to King Saul and commander-in-chief of his army.
 In the United States, it was moderately popular as a given name, but declined in the first half of the 20th century, rarely being used for newborns after the 1930s.
-The best known is Abner from the Bible (Book of Samuel), first cousin to Saul and commander-in-chief of his army.
 Other notable people with the name include: